dartmouth-cs98/classy-fe/README.md

 ## Development Notes
-To fetch data from the backend, use code like the following:
+To fetch data from the backend, use code like the following in the code for your page component:

 ```Javascript
   import React, { useEffect } from 'react';